dklink/waddell_wind_archive/README.md

 to your shell profile.

 ### Environment Variables
-Make sure to fill in the proper environment variables as described in the `.env` file.
+Make a copy of the `.env_sample` file named `.env`, and fill in the fields appropriately.